sarahmjohnson/data-engineering-challenge/README.md

 Assume we now are using this repository as part of a product that we have deployed.
 How would you ensure that we can stream the data preprocessing?
 What technologies would you use?

 - I would use Apache Kafka.
 The spark application would fetch data from the Kafka topic.
-I would edit the code in `main.py` to instead of call a function like I do now and process a single folder of data, to constantly stream in the xml and wav files in batches.
+I would edit the code in `main.py` that calls a function and processes a single folder of data.
+Instead, it would constantly stream in the data and process it in batches.
 I find this is a good guide of how to implement streaming with Kafka and pyspark: https://spark.apache.org/docs/latest/streaming-programming-guide.html.